dolphindb/Tutorials_EN/dolphindb_user_guide.md

 To use DolphinDB on a single node, please check [DolphinDB Standalone Deployment](standalone_deployment.md).

 ### Single-server Cluster
-To configure a cluster on a physical server, please check [DolphinDB Cluster Deployment on Single Server](single_machine_cluster_deploy.md).
+To configure a cluster on a physical server, please check [DolphinDB Single-Server Cluster Deployment](single_machine_cluster_deploy.md).

 ### Multi-server Cluster
-To configure a cluster on multiple physical servers, please check [Multi-Machine Cluster Deployment](multi_machine_cluster_deployment.md).
+To configure a cluster on multiple physical servers, please check [DolphinDB Multi-Machine Cluster Deployment](multi_machine_cluster_deployment.md).

 ## Use DolphinDB